Breast density is a measure used to describe mammogram images. It’s not a measure of how the breasts feel.

 Many states in the U.S. have laws requiring health care providers to notify (send a letter to) women found to have dense breasts on a mammogram.

-Although this may seem helpful, currently there are no special recommendations or screening guidelines for women with dense breasts.
+Although this may seem helpful, there are no special recommendations or screening guidelines for women with dense breasts at this time.

 Although women with dense breasts have an increased risk of breast cancer, it's not clear that lowering breast density will decrease risk.